Kade-github/openfl-haxeflixel-video-code/README.md

 GlobalVideo.setWebm(webmHandle);
 #end
 ```
-so it would look something like
+So it would look something like
 ```js
 addChild(new FlxGame(gameWidth, gameHeight, initialState, zoom, updateframerate, drawframerate, skipSplash, startFullscreen));